 Hybrid Funds in India - Why New Investors Prefer?

-The hybrid schemes in India generally tend to have higher AUM as compared to equity mutual funds.
+The hybrid mutual fund schemes in India generally tend to have higher AUM as compared to equity mutual funds.
 This is because the majority of the investors in India don’t want 100% of their capital to be exposed to the risk of equities and the pure debt funds do not serve the objective of higher wealth creation.
 Hybrid funds invests in a mixture of equity and debts, hence these funds deliver better returns than the debt schemes and possess lesser risk than the pure equity schemes.
 Apart from this, many of the equity-oriented hybrid funds have delivered better returns than the large-cap funds in the past.
 This gives another reason to the new investors to choose hybrid mutual funds.

 Those who invest in mutual funds for the first time are also not familiar with the risk they can tolerate.
 In such a case, hybrid funds become the optimum choice for such investors as these funds have the ability to tackle the volatility in the equity market.
 Investors are becoming more aware of the debt tools that can reduce the associated risk in the investment which is the reason they prefer a mix of equity and debt in their portfolio.